CoalesceDesign/docs/Standards.md

-The Viget standards for writing CSS, HTML, and JS.
-This document defines a uniform approach to writing code across all Viget projects.
+The Coalesce standards for writing CSS, HTML, and JS.
+This document defines a uniform approach to writing code across all Coalesce projects.

 _These are not merely guidelines_ — if you disagree with a standard, take it up with the group, but until the standard is revised it should be followed on all your Viget work.